dburrell/spanChart/README.md

   x.bgEndCol = '#ABA';		// finishing colour for gradient of the background x.bgBorderCol = '#000';	// Colour of border
   x.titleColor = '#000';	// Colour of title

+  //Then simple function to draw (in this case a pie chart)

   x.makePieChart();      	// Pie chart!

 </script>
 ```